-Reba became Director of the Geriatrics and Gerontology Education and Research Program in 1992.
-Under her leadership the GGEAR Program has expanded interprofessional training opportunities for professional degree students on this campus and around the state.
-The GGEAR Program partners with the Area Agencies on Aging; Area Health Education Centers, state and county public agencies and multiple non -profit organizations serving older adults throughout Maryland in providing both continuing education programs for licensed health care professionals as well as family caregivers.
+GGEAR partners with the Area Agencies on Aging; Area Health Education Centers; state and county public agencies; and multiple nonprofit organizations serving older adults throughout Maryland in providing both continuing education programs for licensed health care professionals as well as family caregivers and nursing assistants.

-Her professional memberships include the Maryland Gerontological Association, Gerontological Society of America, the American Geriatrics Society and the American Society on Aging.
+Her professional memberships include the Maryland Gerontological Association, the Gerontological Society of America, and the American Geriatrics Society.

-Current Board and Advisory memberships include: The Johns Hopkins Geriatric Education Center Consortium (GGEAR has a subcontract with the GECC), The Copper Ridge Institute; The Catholic University of America’s Center for Global Aging; the Public Education Committee of the American Geriatrics Society and the Senior Services Committee for the Govans Ecumenical Development Corporation in Baltimore City; the Caregiver Task Force for the Baltimore City Commission on Aging and Retirement Education; and the Advisory Board for Neighborhoods for All Ages in Baltimore City.
+Her current board and advisory memberships include the Johns Hopkins Geriatric Education Center Consortium (GGEAR has a subcontract with the GECC); the Copper Ridge Institute; Catholic University of America’s Center for Global Aging; the Beacon Institute; the Public Education Committee of the American Geriatrics Society; the Senior Services Committee for the Govans Ecumenical Development Corporation in Baltimore City; the Caregiver Task Force for the Baltimore City Commission on Aging and Retirement Education; and the Advisory Board for Neighborhoods for All Ages in Baltimore City.